 Rob was just 37 years old when he died.
 In his short life, he changed the way we view sharks — and the oceans.
 At the root of this is education about the important role of sharks in marine ecosystems.
 Rob’s fury and passion are found in his documentary Sharkwater.
 His message is more relevant than ever as shark species are going extinct.
 He wanted the world to watch this movie, and to heed its message before sharks disappear from our oceans.
 Forever.

-Going forward, let’s hope his vision of educating the world about the important place of sharks in marine ecosystems is realized, and that his current documentary exposing facets of the global shark trade is completed.
+Going forward, let’s hope his vision of educating the world about the important place of sharks in marine ecosystems is realized, and that Sharkwater Extinction, his 2018 documentary exposing facets of the global shark trade, gets wide exposure.
 And that the use of shark parts in billion-dollar industries — and the consumption of shark-fin soup — are banished in the cause of saving our oceans.